andybluntish/grunt-xsltproc/README.md

 Pass an object of string parameter name/value pairs to the stylesheet.
 Parameters are passed directly to the `xsltproc` call with the `--stringparam` flag.

+#### options.xinclude
+Type: `Boolean`

+Process the input document using the XInclude specification.
+More details on this can be found in the [XInclude specification](http://www.w3.org/TR/xinclude/).

 ### Usage Examples

 #### Single file